qeiynn/rpi_power-button/README.md

 # Rpi_Power-Button

 Python script to safely turn-off the Raspi with a use of a button.
 The script is waiting for an interrupt in order to trigger.
-This saves some cpu resources as it isn't constantly watching the Pins.
+This saves cpu resources as it isn't constantly watching the Pins.

 The button must pressed for 2 seconds in order to shutdown.
 The purpose is to avoid shutdown by accidental button presses.